 (Hubert Scheibl; Calving; Kalben, 2020/21; oil on canvas © Atelier Hubert Scheibl)

-I recall time both accelerating and stopping in lockdown as days passed one after another with no real concept of change, for example.
+I recall time both accelerating and stopping in lockdown as days passed one after another with no real concept of change.
 Fate and coincidence seemed to share a dramatic coexistence.
-Powerlessness alongside risk control through your own actions.
+Powerlessness worked alongside risk control.
 Parallels and opposites.
 Strange times indeed.

 Back in 2019 in an interview with Achtzig culture magazine, Scheibl discussed how his art had changed over the years and described his interest in fundamental questions (my rough translation):